Infection Prevention

 Feedback

-The Trust welcomes service user feedback and we would encourage you to report what you think we do well and areas where you think we can improve.
-You can do this either by speaking directly to a member of staff within your ward or department, you can contact our Patient Advice and Liaison service (PALS), or let us know on Facebook, Twitter or Instagram.
+We welcome patient and family feedback and would encourage you to report what you think we do well, and areas where you think we can improve.
+You can do this either by speaking directly to a member of staff within your ward or department, or you can contact our Patient Advice and Liaison service (PALS).

-For more information about how you can contribute to infection prevention and control, please refer to the following documents:
+We are guided by the National infection prevention and control manual for England from NHS England.
+For more information about how you can contribute to Infection Prevention and Control, please refer to the following documents:

 Infection Prevention and Control - Guidelines for patients